Intelix8996/cdm-project/docs/platform-description.md

 *However, game some limitations:*

 + Maps for AI, and for player are hardcoded (16 maps) and randomly picked on start.
-+ If a player kills a part of the ship, he/she must contunie to kill exactly this ship (standart tactic).
++ If a player kills a part of the ship, he/she must continue to kill exactly this ship (standard tactic).

 In all other aspects it is fully functional battleship.